0premthecoder/Iris_datsasets/README.md

 # Iris

-This will give you 99.49% Write answer of Iris Data Sets.
+It has accuracy of 99.49%
 It takes Four Features for Prediction
-## Features
+## Features Are-:

 - Sepal Lenght
 - Petal Lenght